albertosantini/node-rio/README.md

 - `ex5`: How to retrieve a plot.
 - `ex6`: How to call functions already loaded in R session.
 - `ex7`: An example with large data packet.
+- `ex8`: An example with evaluate defer api.

 Installation
 ============